spuxx1701/HonorSpyTurtle/README.md

+### DISCLAIMER ###
+I did not create this addon, nor adjusted the version for HonorSpy.
+The Turtle version was made by someone who didn't have a GitHub account and just distributed the addon through Discord.
+To prevent it getting lost, I'm hosting it on my GitHub.

 ### Turtle WoW
 This addon was adapted to the Turtle WOW honor system changes.
 It is only accurate on turtle wow.